OctopusDeploy/docs/src/pages/docs/deployments/aws/ecs/index.md

 :::

 :::div{.hint}
-CloudFormation stack and service names will be automatically generated and cannot be changed manually.
+CloudFormation service names will be automatically generated and cannot be changed manually.
 :::

 ### Configuration section